-- 1. become more proficient in the assessment, development, and application of your creative abilities; - 2. be able to identify basic theatre terminology; - 3. be more competent in developing yourself as an individual as well as establishing and maintaining satisfying relationships with others; - 4. have a basic knowledge of a variety of acting techniques.
+- 1. become more proficient in the assessment, development, and application of your creative abilities; - 2. be able to identify basic theatre terminology; - 3. be more competent in developing yourself as an individual as well as establishing and maintaining satisfying relationships with others; - 4. have a basic knowledge of a variety of scenery and lighting techniques.